veertuinc/anka-docs/anka-build-cloud/getting-started/preparing-and-joining-your-nodes.md

 ### Required

 1. **Start a UI session by logging into your node's user** to ensure Apple's services are started (it doesn't have to be an administrator).
+This is not necessary unless you are not using the Controller.

 2. **Ensure you uncheck `Log out after X minutes of inactivity`** under System Preferences > Security & Privacy > Advanced (disabled by default, but good to check)